So, why do we keep mentioning the Wiener Library?

 A personal perspective

 Many years ago, I took a side-step away from my usual research area and attended my first academic conference on the Holocaust.
 I don’t follow TV, and I don’t generally have much time for the concept of ‘A-listers’ or those who are ‘famous’ for one thing or another.
-However, having spent a lifetime reading holocaust theory, this conference pressed all those A-lister buttons for me, because a First Generation holocaust theorist was to be the keynote speaker.
+However, having spent a lifetime reading holocaust theory, this conference pressed all those A-lister buttons for me, because a holocaust survivor and theorist was to be the keynote speaker.

 The conference was held at the Wiener’s previous location, rather than the present elegant Russell Square townhouse, but the foundation stone of my interest in the Wiener Library was laid there and then.